 The Episcopal Churches of Maryland commemorated the 150th anniversary of the official abolishment of chattel slavery in Maryland on All Saints’ Day, Nov.
-1 with the Trail of Souls: Truth and Reconciliation Pilgrimage.
-This day-long journey visited five Maryland sites with strong ties the both slavery and the Episcopal Church.
-But this was just the beginning.
+1, 2014, with the Trail of Souls: Truth and Reconciliation Pilgrimage.